THE BIBLE CONTAINS BUILT-IN RULES OF INTERPRETATION: H.I.C.E.E

 'inference...the act of passing from one proposition, statement, or judgment considered as true to another whose truth is believed to follow from that of the former.'

-In other words, to employ a deductive procedure on Scripture is to approach a passage from an external point of view - with a preconceived notion as to what it should say and then to find evidence in that passage which verifies one's preconception.
+In other words, to employ a deductive procedure on the Bible is to approach a passage from an external point of view - with a preconceived notion as to what it should say and then to find evidence in that passage which verifies one's preconception.

 'of, relating to, or employing mathematical or logical induction... reasoning...'